sag-gov-integration-unit/webmethods-container-deployments/docker/designer/README.md

 ```

 You will know if the server is up and running when you see the phrase "Initialization completed in xx seconds." written in the log.

+*Please Note* that you will need to copy a valid license file into the appropriate directory in order for the Integration Server to run for more than 30 minutes:

+/opt/softwareag/IntegrationServer/config/licenseKey.xml